Ankit-Peshin/airbnb/README.md

 ii).
 The data files that have been uploaded are compressed versions since they exceed Github's 100Mb limit.
 You'll need to extract these files before you run the code.

-We'll resolve these issues in a couple days tops.
+We'll resolve these issues and complete a detailed write-up in a couple days tops.
 Keep Hacking!